debarros/RScantron/README.md

 * `CompareMirror` Compare the current state to a former state
 * The `CompareMirror` function should generate a To Do list of Score Reports and Score Updates.
 * The `StoreMirror` function should update the score monitoring spreadsheet

+## More stuff

+* Make it into a package
+* What about changing the settings in the account so that it doesn’t display everything?
+Then, it could use the link to access another page if it needed to.
+This would have the advantage of being able to stop loading student testing events once it hit a particular date.
+Not sure if this would result in improved return time.
+Maybe this could be explored with some benchmarking?
+* How can we make the UpdateTab function also get the local folder?
+	* What if it launched a Select File window, and you had to select the test setup file?
+It could then determine the local folder from that, and also add the test setup file name to the TAB
+* Determine the draft location and add it to the test setup file
+	* See the Load draft locations.R file.
+It is incomplete as yet.
+* Redo the custom sectioning system in the TAB to have 2 columns - method and parameter
+	* Method can be List, Teacher, Teacher+Course, or Query
+	* Parameter is usually a semicolon delimited list
+	* If Method is Teacher, match all sections with the teachers named in the Parameter column
+	* If Method is List, match all sections with section numbers named in the Parameter column
+	* If Method is Teacher+Course, match all sections of the relevant course with teachers named in the Parameter column
+	* If Method is Query, match sections based on the SQL query in the Parameter column
+* Add to the TAB a sheet with section performance for score monitoring.
+	* Each time a report is generated, add or replace a row for each section and each comparison group that has an overall score
+	* Each row should include the test name, section name, and score
+	* Later, this will be used to dynamically generate the score monitoring graphs
+	* This should probably be accomplished with a new package call rrttMonitoring or something like that.